Boundary Energy-Momentum Tensors for Asymptotically Flat Spacetimes

 In the above expressions and below we use the following symmetric affine connection~\footnote{It can be beneficial to add to this connection the term $\frac{1}{2}v^\rho C_{\mu\nu}$ because it gives the connection nicer transformation properties under Carroll boosts, i.e., we then find

 See \cite{Nguyen:2022zgs,Baulieu:2025itt} for related observations.
-The resulting connection is also similar to the ``rigging'' connection of~\cite{Mars:1993mj}, see also~\cite{Freidel:2024emv}.
 However, for the purposes of this work such a term does not make much difference as it drops out of our expressions so we leave it out.
 We refer to~\cite{Hartong:2025WIP} for more background on the choice of connection.}

 We denote the associated covariant derivative operator and curvature tensor by $\mathcal{D}_\mu$ and $\mathcal{R}_{\mu\nu\rho}{}^\sigma$, respectively.
 In particular, we set $\mathcal{R}=h^{\mu\rho}\mathcal{R}_{\mu\nu\rho}{}^\nu$, which features in the expression for $S^{(0)}$ and which (for $d=2$) can be shown to be the only 2-derivative curvature scalar that cannot be written in terms of derivatives of $K$ and $a_\mu$.
 We follow the curvature conventions of~\cite{Hansen:2020pqs}.
 This choice of connection is torsion-free and volume-form compatible (i.e., $\mathcal{C}^\rho_{\rho\nu}=e^{-1}\partial_\nu e$).
 It has the following action on the metric data